The-Web3-Compass/web3-compass-data-repository/examples/example-5/failed-solutions/why-nft-randomness-fails.md

 ---

-## The Core Issue
+## Summary

-Here's the fundamental problem, no buzzwords:

-**Blockchains are deterministic machines.**

-- If randomness is derived from on-chain state → it can be calculated
+Every traditional approach to NFT randomness fails because blockchains are deterministic machines.
+If randomness can be derived from on-chain state, it can be predicted and exploited.
-- If it can be calculated → it can be predicted
-- If it can be predicted → someone will exploit it

-This isn't a Solidity limitation.
-This isn't an Ethereum flaw.
-This is how deterministic systems work.

-**What we actually need:**

-Randomness that:
+What we need is randomness that:
 1. Comes from outside the mint transaction (unpredictable)
 2. Is still verifiable on-chain (trustless)
 3. Cannot be manipulated by any single party (decentralized)